esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 -   Keyboard: Navigate to Android settings on Android 8.1 and lower devices to change the keyboard settings.

--   Kiosk App Selection: Change the App that runs in kiosk mode.
+-   Kiosk App Selection: Change the App that runs in Kiosk Mode.
 The device user can choose any app installed on the device to act as the kiosk app, with the Esper Console kept in sync with the configuration stats.

 -   Language: Navigate to Android settings on Android 8.1 and lower devices to change the language setting.